5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 ## Preconditions for a Scheduled Task

 You need either a saved workspace with `⎕LX` set or an EXE created from a workspace.
+An EXE has two advantages compared with an ordinary workspace:

+1. The user cannot investigate the code.
+2. Dyalog is not required on the target system, not even the Runtime EXE.

-Unless you need to make sure that your code cannot be looked at, an EXE has no advantages over a simple saved workspace; it just adds complexity and therefore should be avoided if there aren't any advantages.
+If this does not bother you then an EXE has no advantages over a simple saved workspace; it just adds complexity and therefore should be avoided if there aren't any advantages.
 However, if you cannot be sure whether the required version of Dyalog is installed on the target machine then you have no choice: it has to be a stand-alone EXE.

 We have already taken care of handling errors and writing to log files, which are the only sources of information in general, and in particular for analyzing any problems that pop up when a Scheduled Task runs, or crashes.
 In other words, we are ready to go.